dask/dask-tutorial/README.md

 We can think of dask at a high and a low level

-*  **High level collections:**  Dask provides high-level Array, DataFrame collections that mimic NumPy, and Pandas but can operate in parallel on datasets that don't fit into main memory.
+*  **High level collections:**  Dask provides high-level Array, Bag, and DataFrame collections that mimic NumPy, lists, and Pandas but can operate in parallel on datasets that don't fit into main memory.
 Dask's high-level collections are alternatives to NumPy and Pandas for large datasets.
 *  **Low Level schedulers:** Dask provides dynamic task schedulers that execute task graphs in parallel.
-These execution engines power the high-level collections mentioned above but can also power custom workloads.
+These execution engines power the high-level collections mentioned above but can also power custom, user-defined workloads.
 These schedulers are low-latency (around 1ms) and work hard to run computations in a small memory footprint.
 Dask's schedulers are an alternative to direct use of `threading` or `multiprocessing` libraries in complex cases or other task scheduling systems like `Luigi` or `IPython parallel`.

 Different users operate at different levels but it is useful to understand both.
 This tutorial will interleave between high-level use of `dask.array` and